Manifest evidence suggests science not an option

-Often responsibility for a title is that of publisher, seeking something that will resonate with the hoped for readership, and the wishes of the mere author can be secondary.
-Graham Hutchins’ evocative account of four small town King Country youths hell-bent on rugby and emulating the Beatles bore the working title 4-Gone Conclusions, until the publisher imposed an insipid Hello-Goodbye.
-However in the case of The Geek Manifesto, the choice of title was that of the author, Mark Henderson, who until recently was the science editor of The Times, and he uses the word geek loud and proud 13 times in the first chapter alone.
-And it was probably the publisher, who insisted on a subtitle, the less than ebullient: ‘Why science matters’, which at least is preferable one proffered: ‘Why the geeks shall inherit the Earth.’
+Often responsibility for a title is that of publisher, seeking something that will resonate with the hoped-for readership, and the wishes of the mere author can be secondary.
+Graham Hutchins’ evocative account of four small-town King Country youths hell-bent on rugby and emulating the Beatles bore the working title 4-Gone Conclusions, until the publisher imposed an insipid Hello-Goodbye.
+However, in the case of The Geek Manifesto, the choice of title was that of the author, Mark Henderson, who until recently was the science editor of The Times, and he uses the word geek loud and proud 13 times in the first chapter alone.
+And it was probably the publisher, who insisted on a subtitle, the less than ebullient: ‘Why science matters’, which at least is preferable to the one the author proffered: ‘Why the geeks shall inherit the Earth.’

-Sir Peter gave his impromptu plug for Henderson’s important treatise in the closing minutes of the fifth panel discussion at last month’s Transit of Venus Forum 2012, in Gisborne:
+Sir Peter gave his impromptu plug for Henderson’s important treatise in the closing minutes of the fifth panel discussion of last month’s Transit of Venus Forum 2012, in Gisborne:

 We are dealing with a media, some people excepted, where antiscientism is rife.
 We actually have a lot of anti-scientists in the world.
 If you look at Britain, and I don’t know how many people here have read the book The Geek Manifesto, if you haven’t everybody should go and buy it now to see how the scientific community has combined and activated to start to deal with the misconceptions about science that exist.
 It is compulsory reading for everybody in this room.